webpack-contrib/less-loader/README.md

 Default: `{ relativeUrls: true }`

 You can pass any Less specific options to the `less-loader` through the `lessOptions` property in the [loader options](https://webpack.js.org/configuration/module/#ruleoptions--rulequery).
 See the [Less documentation](http://lesscss.org/usage/#command-line-usage-options) for all available options in dash-case.

 Since we're passing these options to Less programmatically, you need to pass them in camelCase here:

 #### `object`

-Use an object to pass options through to Less.
+Use an object to pass options directly to Less.

 **webpack.config.js**